JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 date: 2025-02-23T13:20:21+01:00
 draft: false
 tags: ["dev"]
 description: 'Helping to improve scientific knowledge.
-Improving the day to day of a radiotherapy researcher.'
+Improving the day to day of a radiotherapy researcher.
+Containers with WSL.'
 url: 'web-for-phd-researcher'
 ---